 WEB: I don’t use the web personally during my money hours* except on a well-earned break or at lunch (if I’m by myself, of course).
 When this gets tough because of my addiction to distraction, I remind myself that I'm a grown-up.

 ENVIRONMENT: During focus hours, I work in my office facing away from the door.
 All other times, I make myself available to my customers, my team, and my work that requires less concentration.

-BREAKS: I purposely take two or three short breaks (5 – 10 minutes) during the workday to check in on my family and the world.
+BREAKS: In addition to lunch, I purposely take 2 or 3 short breaks (5 – 10 minutes) during the workday to check in on my family and the world.

 PERSONALLY: Outside my money hours, I relax with family, friends, food, and all sorts of content (video, podcasts, reading).
 If I catch myself, mindlessly surfing the web or tv, I stop and find something more meaningful to do.
 I also exercise.

 EXCEPTIONS: My work is diverse.
 I write and speak.
 I market and sell.
 I coach and develop people.
 As a result, several days each month I can’t stick to my schedule because I’m out traveling and speaking, sometimes in different time zones.
 But, I still limit my email checks to three or four a day and I make sure to minimize the attention I give the web and my mobile phone during my money hours.
 Even when I'm not traveling, I occasionally need to make exceptions to my affirmations because of a high-priority event or customer interaction I didn't anticipate or can't control.
 In these cases, I do my best to have at least 2 focus hours at some point in the day.